 and reducing sugars and the starch, leaving only clear brine and not undigested starch-sludge.

 I must confess, I have not always properly prepared my potatoes.
-Now, that I am more informed, all it takes is a little planning in advance and a few minutes of prepping the potatoes and popping them into the Pickl-It.
-Part of the work for my recipe is always done ahead so that’s not so bad.
-I also like how my potatoes turn out and I seem to tolerate them just fine this way.
+Now, that I am more informed, all it takes is a little planning in advance and a few minutes of prepping the potatoes and popping them into an anaerobic vessel.
+Part of the work for this recipe is done in advance, not such a bad thing.
+I also like how my potatoes turn out and I seem to tolerate them better this way.

 All that said, to preface my recipe and why I create it in the method I do.
 I also use a probiotic rich dressing with the potato salad, so it really becomes a complete meal in one in a sense.
 Loaded with good fats, protein from the eggs, and optional bacon, low starch carbs and a starchy carb, and the probiotic benefits of the dressing and you’ve got yourself a pretty healthy side dish or quick lunch.